lijenn/teampsd/ms_teams_guide.md

 ## Additional Tips/Functions

 ### Switch Organizations
-To switch out of an organization:
+To switch out of an organization on the VA Teams WebApp Brower:

 1. Click on the **organization you are currently in**, located next your profile picture & name.
 ![](https://user-images.githubusercontent.com/59668647/88048075-81bbce80-cb07-11ea-80af-a9f94bd6a63a.png)